- New Scientist did a short article on my PhD work.

 - Our paper, Activity and Gait Recognition with Time-Delay Embeddings, was accepted for publication in the AAAI 2010 conference.

-My name is Jordan Frank, I'm a PhD candidate in the Computer Science department at McGill University in Montreal, Quebec.
-I am supervised by Profs.
+My name is Jordan Frank, and I'm a software engineer at Facebook.
+The information on this page is related to work undertaken during my graduate studies in the Computer Science department at McGill University in Montreal, Quebec.
+I was supervised by Profs.
 Doina Precup and Shie Mannor.
-My research is supported, in part, by the NSERC Alexander Graham Bell Ph.D.
-Canadian Graduate Scholarship, for which I am extremely grateful.
-Here is my current CV.
-I work in the Reasoning and Learning Lab, and I am also a member of the Center for Intelligent Machines.
-I'm interested in many topics, from compilers to cryptography, but my research area is in, what I like to call, ubiquitous machine learning.
-The big question that drives my research is:
+My research was supported, in part, by the NSERC Alexander Graham Bell Ph.D.
+Canadian Graduate Scholarship, for which I will always remain extremely grateful.
+Here is my relatively current CV.
+I am a member of the Reasoning and Learning Lab and the Center for Intelligent Machines.
+I'm interested in many topics, from compilers to cryptography, but my research area was in, what I like to call, ubiquitous machine learning.
+The big question that motivates my work and studies is: